nomi217/MindMate/README.md

 ## Overview

 **MindMate** is a mental health companion app designed to provide users with emotional support, practical advice, and personalized prescriptions based on their reported symptoms, mood, behaviors, and preferences.
-The app utilizes advanced AI capabilities from Groq's API for generating thoughtful responses and uses Google Text-to-Speech (gTTS) to enhance user interaction with audio feedback.
+The app utilizes advanced AI capabilities from Groq's API for generating thoughtful responses and uses Google Text-to-Speech (gTTS) to enhance user interaction with audio feedback. ([**my website**](https://mindmate-ai.streamlit.app/))

 ## Features